SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ![New Teams Template Dialog - Step 4](../../.gitbook/assets/provisioning-templates-teams-dialog-step-4.png)

-* **Naming Rule (13)** – predefined suffix or prefix that will be added to a name of a workspace created using this template.
+* **Naming Rule (13)** – predefined suffix or prefix that will be added to the name of a workspace created using this template.
   * For example, setting the prefix to **Marketing** results that each workspace created from this template will be named in a form **Marketing – (Request Name)**
   * **Select the checkbox Apply naming rule to workspace URL and e-mail** to have **all workspaces created from this template have the same URL based on the Name Prefix and Name Suffix** you entered into the form
 *   **Approval process (14)** – define who is responsible for approving the requests using this template.